church-st-chihuahuas/tiffin/README.md

 Half-velocity is 12 Story Points; all stories are less than 12 Story Points.

-Evidence of stakeholder meeting, held between 12:45 and 1:10 on 05 July (stakeholder.png)
+Evidence of sprint review with stakeholder, held between 12:45 and 1:10 on 05 July (stakeholder.png); stakeholder was pleased with progress and accepted the sprint results; dev team was updated at 2:00 pm

 Sprint Burndown Chart:  https://docs.google.com/spreadsheets/d/1SVE2uY-h8r7OMYG0ia_5_TnMiQMErTgjWkkk6Y9zels/edit#gid=0

 Evidence of Test Driven Development and Mob Programming: https://youtu.be/ce0HGx1mebA

-#Sprint 2 - Due July 9, 2018 @ 3pm
+# Sprint 2 - Due July 9, 2018 @ 3pm

 July 5: